ftdi - FTDI low-level driver

 • attempt (int) – attempt cycle count

-• request_gen (Optional[Callable[[int], bytes]]) – a callable that takes the number of bytes read and expect a bytes byffer to send back to the remote device.
+• request_gen (Optional[Callable[[int], Union[bytes, bytearray]]]) – a callable that takes the number of bytes read and expect a bytes byffer to send back to the remote device.
 This is only useful to perform optimized/continuous transfer from a slave device.

 Return type: